andrey-akimov/bs3_media.sass/README.md

-You must to uncomment resolution to use grid
+You must to uncomment resolution to use the grid